prohenscoll/Celltype-transcriptomics-CLZ/3_deconvolution/README.md

 - `02_scReferenceFromTasic2018.Rmd`
 - `03_scReferenceFromYao2021.Rmd`

-Each script generates a cell-type–specific reference expression matrix used for downstream deconvolution.
+Each script generates a cell type-specific reference expression matrix used for downstream deconvolution.

 ---